python-mario/mario/README.rst

 Related work
 ============

 A number of cool projects have pioneered in the Python-in-shell space.
-I didn't know about these when I started writing Mario.
-Mario has features missing from the others (user configuration, multi-stage pipelines, async, plugins, etc).
+I wrote Mario because I didn't know these existed at the time, but now Mario has a bunch of features the others don't (user configuration, multi-stage pipelines, async, plugins, etc).

 * https://github.com/Russell91/pythonpy
 * http://gfxmonk.net/dist/doc/piep/